plotly/public-health/tutorials/mtcars.md

 ![Trace Values](../screencasts/mtcars/weight-vs-hp/trace-values.png)

-Refer to 2.3.2 onwards (enter the appropriate titles when following 2.3.4).
+**Refer to 2.3.2 onwards** (enter the appropriate titles when following 2.3.4).

 ### 2.6.
 Weight vs Acc Scatter Plot
+Using the [Weight Vs Acc Scatter Plot grid](https://plot.ly/~bdun9/2382/), open the data in the Chart Studio.

 ##### 2.6.1.
 Create
 Now that we have the data in the grid, we can select our chart type.
 To do so, select *Graph* on the left-hand side, then *Create*.
-Click *Chart Type*, and **Scatter Chart** from the *Business* column.
+Click *Chart Type*, and **Scatter Plot** from the *Business* column.

 ![Chart Type](../screencasts/mtcars/weight-vs-acc/chart-type.png)